Chart Color Schemes

 Bidwill has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified four projects likely to affect the region: Marsden Park Data Centre Campus, Tallawong to St Marys Passenger Rail Corridor, CDC Data Centre Campus Marsden Park, and M12 Motorway (Western Sydney Airport Motorway).
-The following details those most relevant.
+AreaSearch has identified four projects expected to influence the region: Marsden Park Data Centre Campus, Tallawong to St Marys Passenger Rail Corridor, CDC Data Centre Campus Marsden Park, and M12 Motorway (Western Sydney Airport Motorway).
+The following list focuses on those most relevant.

 Professional plan users can use the search below to filter and access additional projects.